codecov/opentelem-python/README.md

 pip install codecovopentelem
 ```

 Second, include the following snippet in your application.
-Where this is snippet is placed varies depending on the application, but should generally be placed wherever you would put your application's OpenTelemetry startup code.
-In lieu of that, this code should be incorporated in such a way that it is part of your application's startup process:
+Where this is snippet is placed varies depending on the application, see _Integration Examples_ below.

+The snippet:

 ```python
 from opentelemetry.sdk.trace import TracerProvider